tournasdim/Laravel4-getgravatar/readme.md

 ### Special thanks to :
 Of course the creator of the Laravel Framework (Taylor Otwell) and all active members of Laravel's forum / IRC channel .
-The method of registering the Facade directly into ServiceProvider's file , so devs don't need to add an Alias in app/config/app.php , was adopted from Chris Fidao "Fideloper" .

 ### Things to do :
 * Based on user's feedback , improvements will be applied accordingly .